graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 The ``auto_select_ipus`` function enables you to select from the available IPUs in a system.
 In this example, one IPU is selected.
-This can be changed to any number between 1 and 16 for a system, such as the Dell EMC DSS8440 IPU Server, which has eight C2 cards installed each with two IPUs.
+This can be changed to any number between 1 and 16 for a system, such as the Dell EMC DSS8440 IPU Server which has eight C2 cards installed, each with two IPUs.

 This option will be important when we explore sharding, in which a single graph is segregated into separate sections,